ishaan1028/products-api/README.md

      <p>DB_DATABASE=product-api </p>
      <p>DB_PASS=admin123 </p>
      <p>DB_PORT=5432 </p>
-6. Open two terminals and run "tsc -w" command in one terminal and "yarn start" in the other one.
+6. Open two terminals from our git repo and run "tsc -w" command in one terminal and "yarn start" in the other one.

 The server will be running now at port 3001.